Documentation

 You can include one or both of INFLUX_DB_TOKEN and INFLUX_DB_MANAGEMENT_TOKEN, but omitting either limits the type of operations your LLM agents can perform on your InfluxDB Cloud Dedicated cluster.

-Configure your LLM agent to run the MCP server
+Configure your LLM agent to run the database MCP server

-To run the MCP, user either Node.js and npm or Docker to run the server.
-Some LLM agents, like Claude Desktop, start, run, and connect to the MCP server for you:
+To run the MCP server, use either Node.js and npm or Docker.
+Some LLM agents, like Claude Desktop, start, run, and connect to the MCP server for you.

-The following instructions provide information for how to configure Claude Desktop to use the InfluxDB MCP server.
+The following instructions show how to configure Claude Desktop to use the InfluxDB database MCP server.

 1. Clone the influxdata/influxdb3_mcp_server repository from GitHub.